The Leaf, Root & Fruit guide to Covid-19 Panic Induced Edible Gardening 12

 What to Plant

-For those of you with plenty of space (and time) our autumn planting guide is a great place to start.
+For those of you with plenty of space (and time) my autumn planting guide is a great place to start.
 It covers all the planting options for Melbourne based gardens at this time of the year.

 autumn planting guide for Melbourne